kizohi00/Esp-netHunter/README.md

 ## Notes
 - The ESP8266 LED indicates that the deauthentication attack is active.
 - To upload a custom phishing page:
-  1. Select the **right option** and connect to the `server AP` network using the password `kizohi00`.
+  1. On the page select screen.
+Select the **right option** and connect to the `server AP` network using the password `kizohi00`.
   2. Open a browser and navigate to `192.168.4.1`.
   3. Upload your custom page.
-- The device captures entered passwords.
+- The device can check entered passwords.
-- The phishing network automatically stops once a password is captured.
+- The phishing network automatically stops once a good password is captured.
+- You can find more images for this device [here](https://github.com/kizohi00/Esp-netHunter/tree/main/images)
+- If you build this device, I would love to see your creativity.
+You can post it on Reddit and tag me: 'Fit-Jicama-9376'.

 ## Important
 - When uploading a custom HTML page, the device automatically edits it to enable password phishing. **Your page must contain an input field and a button.**